 Georgia personal injury attorneys note that an Atlanta, Georgia nursing home death is being investigated by both the FBI and the U.S. Health And Human Services (HHS) Inspector General’s Office.
 A 77-year-old resident of the nursing home passed away in May, 2015 and in July, numerous agencies began looking into the woman’s death and other complaints about the home.

-If you or a loved one has been harmed as a result of nursing home abuse or neglect, contact the Georgia Injury Attorney Group today to learn more about your options.
+If you or a loved one has been harmed as a result of nursing home abuse or neglect, contact Attorney Group for Georgia today to learn more about your options.
 We can answer your questions in a free, confidential, no-obligation consultation.
 If you have a case, we can connect you with an affiliated Georgia personal injury lawyer who can assist you throughout the legal process.

 Autopsy Results May Provide Answers